Sterling Employment Law

 How Michigan’s new sick-time law applies to parents and caregivers

 Michigan’s new Earned Sick Time Act (ESTA) will take effect on February 21, 2025.
 This law replaces the previous Paid Medical Leave Act and significantly expands employees’ rights to take paid sick leave.
-The ESTA applies to all employers in Michigan except the U.S. government and covers all employees, including full-time, part-time, and seasonal workers.
+The ESTA applies to nearly every employer in Michigan except the U.S. government and covers most employees, including full-time, part-time, and seasonal workers.

 How ESTA applies to parents and caregivers